Setting up your rakeback

 As promised in chapter 2.1, let's now see how to set up your rakeback in Poker Spin Tracker.
 It's one of the few settings the tracker asks you to enter manually, and it's important to get it right: this value feeds into the calculation of the 4 profit modes.

-A misconfigured rakeback means all your curves and all your projections become wrong.
+A badly configured rakeback means all your curves and all your projections become wrong.
 So let's take a few minutes to set it up properly.

 1. Where and how to set up your rakeback